mwyvr/rid/README.md

 ## Package Benchmarks

-Benchmarks were purposely left until last in this README as `rid` is plenty fast enough for many use cases and scales well as CPU/process count increases.
-Even my laptop can generate more than 4 million unique `rid.ID` per second on a single process, scaling to 12.8 million on all cores.
+Benchmarks were purposely left until last in this README. `rid` was developed to provide a more random unique ID than `xid` produces; to do so it relies on `crypto/rand` plus a uniqueness checking algorithm which involves a map and mutex locks, with a predictable hit on performance.

+Nevertheless, `rid` remains performant enough for many use cases.
 See [bench/bench_test.go](bench/bench_test.go).

 ### Intel 4-core Dell Latitude 7420 laptop